Signs of Addiction

 We may initially start taking more and more to get greater effects from drugs.
-Tolerance is a common physical symptom of addiction, but when you start using with more substances, it may be a psychological sign you are addicted.
+Tolerance is a common physical symptom of addiction, but when you start using more substances, it may be a psychological sign you are addicted.

 Obviously, when we are addicted to drugs, we are not making great life choices.
 However, in terms of identifying whether you are psychologically addicted, a common theme is “risk behavior”.
-Whether it’s sharing needles, doing criminal acts or stealing from grandma, addiction creates serious psychological consequences that otherwise would not exist.
+Whether it’s sharing needles, doing criminal acts, or stealing from grandma, addiction creates serious psychological consequences that otherwise would not exist.

 Denial has happened to the best of us.
 Even when our family and closest friends notice our substance use problems.
 We tend to be reflective and defensive.
 And going back to psychological signs, we may say something like “I can quit whenever I chose to”, “I have it under control” or “I’m not using a needle so I’m not an addict”.

 Addiction may cause us to drop hobbies that we would otherwise continue.
 For example, people addicted to heroin will not continue participating in rec basketball league.

 Firstly, being an addict can be embarrassing.
 Especially to those who know us best.
 Secondly, we tend to act abnormal.
 So, it’s obvious why addicts choose to avoid some events.
 If you consistently avoid meeting friends, seeing family and refuse to attend events where substance use is not possible (family gatherings, physical activity, etc…) then you may be showing social signs of addiction.

 Legal issues are a rather common problem for us drug addicts.
 For example, we may get DUI’s, DWI’s or Possession charges that obviously wouldn’t have happened if we were sober.
 Usually, it’s only a matter of time before we get legal charges because of drug addiction.